-So, you might be thinking, we collect lots of feedback and analyze it, what do we do with it – how do we drive change?
+Now you’ve collected lots of feedback and analyzed it, what do you do with it and how do you drive change?

-Often, organizations don’t know what the right change is (that is, change on a strategic level) and how to drive continuous improvement.
+Often, organizations don’t know what the right change is and how they can drive continuous improvement.
 If this is you, the 3 things you need to know are:

-- Insights in a vacuum don’t work – insights need to be shared and democratized, and reported upon across your organization in a relevant way
+- Insights in a vacuum don’t work.
+Insights need to be shared and democratized, and reported upon across your organization in a relevant and accessible way.

-- To drive change you have to get strategic in how you look at insights – and action them correctly
+- To drive change you have to get strategic in how you look at insights and action them appropriately.

 How to use VOC data to inform change

-Your VOC data can be used for various purposes, here are some examples of how you can use your insights to inform business activities:
+Here are some examples of how you can use your insights to drive change within a business:

 - Customer experience: Understand how satisfied your consumers are at different touchpoints, and their willingness to recommend your brand to others.

-- Product development: get feedback on new product ideas; understand price sensitivity, determine when to retire products
+- Product development: Get feedback on new product ideas; understand price sensitivity, or determine when to retire products.

-- Market and competitive intelligence: Understand consumer buying patterns and preferences; capture trends, social and environmental impacts on buying behaviors; discover what customers say about competitors
+- Market and competitive intelligence: Understand consumer buying patterns and preferences, capture trends, social and environmental impacts on buying behaviors, and discover what customers say about competitors.

 These are our top tips for VOC improvements you can do across the board in order to turn insights into action.